scikit-hep/iminuit/doc/faq.rst

 I want to cite iminuit in my paper.
 Help?
 ------------------------------------------------

-We use the excellent Zenodo service to make each iminuit release citable.
+We use Zenodo to make each iminuit release citable.
 You can either cite iminuit as a software or you can cite the exact version that was used for your analysis.
 For more details, see :ref:`citation`.

 Can I have parameter limits that depend on each other (e.g. x^2 + y^2 < 3)?
 ---------------------------------------------------------------------------